MohammedYehia/react-context-ws/README.md

 </details>

-4. And the last step is to convert the App to functional component and wrap it with the MoviesProvider instead of the Context.Provider
+4. And the last step is to wrap the App component with the MoviesProvider instead of the Context.Provider.

 <details><summary>Code</summary>